hahahassan/langchain_RAG_meta_bert/README.md

 # Langchain RAG

 This repository is a modified version of the [Langchain RAG Tutorial](https://github.com/pixegami/langchain-rag-tutorial).
 It utilizes Hugging Face's `meta-llama/Meta-Llama-3-8B-Instruct` model and `HuggingFaceEmbeddings` with `bert-base-uncased` for document and query embeddings.

-## Install dependencies
+## Install Dependencies

-1. **MacOS users:** Due to current challenges installing `onnxruntime` through `pip install onnxruntime`, use the following workaround:
+1. **MacOS Users:** Due to current challenges installing `onnxruntime` through `pip install onnxruntime`, use the following workaround:

     ```sh
     conda install onnxruntime -c conda-forge
     ```
     Refer to this [thread](https://github.com/microsoft/onnxruntime/issues/11037) for additional help if needed.

-2. **Windows users:** Follow the guide [here](https://github.com/bycloudai/InstallVSBuildToolsWindows?tab=readme-ov-file) to install the Microsoft C++ Build Tools.
+2. **Windows Users:** Follow the guide [here](https://github.com/bycloudai/InstallVSBuildToolsWindows?tab=readme-ov-file) to install the Microsoft C++ Build Tools.
 Ensure you follow through to the last step to set the environment variable path.

-3. Now, run this command to install dependencies from the `requirements.txt` file:
+3. Install dependencies from the `requirements.txt` file:

     ```sh
     pip install -r requirements.txt